Last Night at Servizi Generali

 The Best Negroni in the World

 Fancy (expensive) vermouth doesn't make a better negroni.
 Garbage, corner-store vermouth isn’t good either but the expensive stuff is always too syrupy, too sweet.
-It loses the original negroni plot—the refreshing, clean tasting, happy hour in Torino, Slim Aarons on vacation vibe.
+It loses the original negroni plot—the refreshing, uncomplicated, happy hour in Torino, Slim Aarons on vacation vibe.
 So, seriously, if you can, use Dolin sweet vermouth.
 Yes, it's French, not Italian, but it's cheap and it mixes BEST with everything else.
 Trust me.
 Add to that a decent but not expensive London dry gin (also important) and Campari and you're in business.

 1 part Campari (45ml/1.5oz)